 Chief of Hennepin EMS

-With the assistance of the EMS leadership team, Interim-Chief Martin Scheerer is responsible for all aspects of the EMS department, while directly overseeing the divisions of Operations and Education.
+With the assistance of the EMS leadership team, Chief Martin Scheerer is responsible for all aspects of the EMS department, while directly overseeing the divisions of Operations and Education.

 The Assistant Chief directly oversees the divisions of Communications, Special Operations, and Community Programs.

 Our Deputy Chief team oversees specific divisions of the department.